TDG-Platform/docs/ENVI_RPCOrthorectification.md

 ```

 ### Known Issues:
 Not recommended for use with WorldView (includes WV01, WV02, WV03, WV04) GeoEye-1 (GE01) or QuickBird (QB02) level 1B imagery.
 See background information for details on RPCOrthorectification limitations.
-For Level 1B DG Sensor Imagery (including Landsat-8), Orthorectification using the [Advanced Image Preprocessor](https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md) is recommended.
+For Level 1B DG Sensor Imagery Orthorectification using the [Advanced Image Preprocessor](https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md) is recommended.
 RPCOrthorectifcation may be used with IKONOS Imagery, which is produced as a Level 2A product.

 ### Background
 For background on the development and implementation of ENVI_RPCOrthorectification see [here](http://www.harrisgeospatial.com/docs/RPCOrthorectification.html).